Browse my Breaking the Code crime blog or use the search engine on the right

 Who will shape your child’s view?

 Somebody will be shaping your child’s viewpoint.
-While that child is still young enough, you get to decide whether it will be you doing the shaping along with others of whom you approve or whether it will be you along with others whose viewpoints you consider unhealthy, but you only get to decide that if you know with which other children your child associates and if you encourage certain associations while discouraging others.
+While that child is still young enough, you get to decide whether it will be you doing the shaping along with others of whom you approve or whether it will be you along with others whose viewpoints you consider unhealthy.
+However you only get to decide that if you know with which other children your child associates and if you encourage certain associations while discouraging others.

 Golden “Family Rules” for life